mrapp-ke/MLRL-Boomer/doc/developer_guide/coding_standards.md

 ### Major Releases

 Increments of the major version indicate big leaps in the software's development.
 They are reserved for new versions of the software that introduce new functionality, fundamentally change how the software works, or come with compatibility-breaking changes.
 In general, major releases are not guaranteed to be compatible with past releases in any way.
 In particular, they may introduce compatibility-breaking API changes, affecting the command line API or programmatic APIs in the project's Python or C++ code.
 Moreover, models that have been trained using an older version are not guaranteed to work after updating to a new major release and must potentially be trained from scratch.

+(release-process)=

+## Release Process

+To enable releasing new major, feature, or bugfix releases at any time, we maintain a branch for each type of release:

+- `main` contains all changes that will be included in the next major release (including changes on the feature and bugfix branch).
+- `feature` comes with the changes that will be part of an upcoming feature release (including changes on the bugfix branch).
+- `bugfix` is restricted to minor changes that will be published as a bugfix release.

+We do not allow directly pushing to the above branches.
+Instead, all changes must be submitted via pull requests and require certain checks to pass.
+Once modifications to one of the branches have been merged, {ref}`ci` jobs are used to automatically update downstream branches via pull requests.
+If all checks run for such pull requests are successful, they are merged automatically.
+If there are any merge conflicts, they must be resolved manually.
+Following this procedure, changes to the feature brach are merged into the main branch (see `merge_feature.yml`).
+Changes to the bugfix branch are first merged into the feature branch and then into the main branch (see `merge_bugfix.yml`).

+Whenever a new release has been published, the release branch is merged into the upstream branches (see `release.yml`), i.e., major releases result in the feature and bugfix branches being updated, whereas minor releases result in the bugfix branch to be updated.
+The version of the release branch and the affected branches are updated accordingly.
+The version of a branch is specified in the file `VERSION` in the project's root directory.
+Similarly, the file `VERSION.dev` is used to keep track of the version number used for development releases (see `release_development.yml`).

 (dependencies)=